 Yes, London Heathrow Airport (LHR) has designated outdoor smoking areas at every terminal.
 Terminals 2 and 4 offer airside outdoor smoking enclosures accessible after security — Terminal 2 near Gate A1 on the ground floor and Terminal 4 near the Gate 7 exit past Burberry.
-Terminals 3 and 5 have no airside access, but all terminals have outdoor areas at ground level before security.
+Every terminal also has outdoor areas at ground level before security; Terminals 3 and 5 have these landside areas only.

 Terminal 2 — Smoking Area (Confirmed Open)